 But as much as I love supporting my local coffee shop, I also realized at some point that stopping by multiple times a week for my iced chai fix was putting a significant dent into my bank account.

-It was at that moment that I determined that I could make a homemade chai concentrate that was as good, if not better, than what I could buy at the grocery store.
+It was at that moment that I determined that I could make a homemade chai concentrate that was as good, if not better, than what I could buy at the grocery store and for a fraction of the price.

 The best chai concentrate